bunnytrack/BTPortalGun/README.md

 With thanks to UT player VRN|>@tack!< (aka Kaos Richie/Richard Nazarian) for spending many hours improving the original mod and patiently fixing bugs.
 Much of his progress was live streamed on his Twitch account at https://www.twitch.tv/kaosrichie

-Additional thanks to BunnyTrack mapper NuLL for testing and feedback.
+Additional thanks to BunnyTrack mapper NuLL for contributing ideas, testing and feedback.

 Included in this repository is the compiled mod, [BTPortalGunV2_1.u](BTPortalGunV2_1.u), as well as the source code and accompanying asset files.